basiclaser/fm/README.md

 2. __custom events__ - listen for and trigger events, along with optional updated data. ( [observer pattern concept](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#observerpatternjavascript) )

 It's essentially an observer with a singleton model.
-The whole project is 50 lines, so if you don't like it, please branch your own version.
+The whole project is 50 lines, so if you don't like it, please improve your own version of it.

+If you'd like to build this framework from scratch yourself, there is a tutorial.
 <!--
-This was made as part of a tutorial exploring how to build a framework, the point of which is that we should learn to code first and not rely on frameworks as much - let's be programmers, not 'angular people' or 'react people'. __Read it here:__ [Build your own javascript framework!](http://system-art.io/fm) -->
+This was made as part of a tutorial exploring how to build a framework, the point of which is that we should learn to code first and not rely on frameworks as much - let's be programmers, not 'angular people' or 'react people'. __Read it here:__ [Build your own javascript framework!](http://system-art.io/fm)
+-->

 ## Installation